-If you’re afraid of awkward silences or keep getting carried away with topics, why not make a list of possible conversation starters, questions and topic areas.
+If you’re afraid of awkward silences or choosing the wrong topic, why not make a list of potential conversation starters, questions and topic areas?

-Of course, you can’t refer to the list during the conversation, but this way you increase the chance that you’ll come up with something appropriate right away.
-To be even more specific, before a party, conference, or job interview, think about exactly what topics are appropriate for that situation.
+Of course, you can’t refer to the list during the conversation, but this way, you’ll increase your chances of coming up with something suitable to talk about right away.
+To go one step further, before a party, conference or job interview, you could think about what exact topics are appropriate for that situation.

-There are true masters of chatting from whom you can learn a lot.
-Why not consciously observe how others handle this situation?
-What topics do they use?
-What is their body posture?
+There are some real masters of small talk who you can learn a lot from.
+Why not make the effort to observe how others handle situations?
+What topics do they talk about?
+What body language do they use?

-How do they avoid awkward pauses and how do they escape the situation again?
-And most importantly, what do they do differently than you?
+How do they avoid awkward silences and how do they get away from situations?
+And most importantly, what do they do differently to you?

-While "learning on the object," you’re sure to get lots of ideas that you can try out in the next situation.
+By learning from real-life situations, you’re sure to get lots of ideas that you can try out next time round.

-You can make numerous mistakes when making small talk.
-What these usually have in common is that you usually make the whole thing more complicated than it is.
+There are numerous mistakes to be made when it comes to small talk.
+What these all usually have in common is that people make the whole thing more complicated than it actually is.

-Maybe you think that every sentence that comes out of your mouth must be gold.
-But that’s not so, and you don’t have to be a professional of rhetoric.
-On the contrary, this attitude will only make you feel inhibited and actually hold back good conversational ideas.
-If you put every word on the gold scale, the unforcedness of small talk is lost.
-So don’t be so hard on yourself – or, for that matter, your conversation partner (discard perfectionism).
+Maybe you think that every sentence that comes out of your mouth has to be pure gold, but that’s not the case – you don’t have to be a professional speaker.
+On the contrary, this attitude will only make you feel self-conscious and actually prevent you from coming up with any good ideas for conversation.
+If you think that your every word has to be worth its weight in gold, you’ll lose sight of the ease and informality that small talk is all about.
+So don’t be so hard on yourself – or, for that matter, your conversation partner (do away with perfectionism).

-Often people get stuck in a conversation and talk about a topic that is actually dead.
-On the one hand, that’s pretty boring.
-On the other hand, you need to talk to the person you’re talking to about different topics to get to know them better.
-So if you can’t say anything more about a topic, feel free to change the subject – even if it doesn’t match the previous one at all.
-You can also jump back to a previous topic.
-For example, by saying, "You were talking about your new dog earlier…"
+Often people get stuck in a conversation and keep talking about a topic that is actually over and done with.
+On the one hand, that’s pretty boring and on the other hand, talking to people about different topics will help you get to know them better.
+So if you have nothing more to say, feel free to change the subject – even if it doesn’t have anything to do with the previous one at all.
+You can also jump back to a previous topic, for example, by saying, "You were talking about your new dog earlier…"

-For good small talk, it’s important that both people in the conversation participate.
-For example, some people don’t even notice if they talk non-stop and don’t let their counterpart get a word in edgewise.
+For good small talk, it’s important that both people participate in the conversation.
+Some people, for example, don’t even notice if they talk non-stop and don’t let their counterpart get a word in edgewise.

-That’s why you should always pay attention to the share of speech.
-If you notice that you talk much more than your conversation partner, ask him open questions.
+That’s why you should always pay attention to how much you speak.
+If you notice that you’re talking much more than your conversation partner, why not ask them some open questions?

-This shows him your interest and your appreciation.
-Only when he tells you a longer story about himself should you go into similar detail.
+This shows them that you’re interested and appreciate their input.
+Only when they tell you a longer story about themselves should you also go into similar detail.
 A healthy balance makes the conversation much more enjoyable.

 Talking about difficult topics

 You, too, are bound to have put your foot in your mouth at some point, even though you just wanted to have a casual conversation.
-Often the topic of conversation has drifted into a too personal or controversial level.
-Then the risk increases that your opinions differ or you make a comment that is not well received by the other person.
-That’s why it’s better to avoid the following topics in small talk for the time being.
+This can often result in the topic getting too personal or controversial, which then increases the risk of differing opinions or of making a comment that is not so well received by the other person.
+This is why it’s better to avoid the following topics when first making small talk.